Humans arrive in Beijing (Beijing and Me supplement two)

 Eventually unearthing the truth requires reconciling the differences between the DNA evidence, the fossil record, and the once standard interpretation.
 We aren’t there yet and we need to keep in mind as one researcher quoted in Scientific American said, “Fossil interpretations are notoriously problematic.”
 Reaching conclusions from DNA studies isn’t much easier but still, we need to consider the thoughts of Chris Stringer, a paleoanthropologist at the Natural History Museum in London, “Asia has been a forgotten continent.
 Its role in human evolution may have been largely under-appreciated.”

-It’s complex-icated
+It’s complex-icated.

 Complex and complicated are two words that appear regularly in almost any examination of the literature surrounding the points at which European, Asian, and even Native American populations became distinct to varying degrees.
 (I’ve excluded Africans because genetically humans outside of Africa carry up to a four percent match with Neanderthal DNA but no Neanderthal DNA has been found in Africans.)

 The caves in the area around Zhoukoudian must have offered some sort of significant survival advantages because in 2003 researchers uncovered the remains of an early modern human nearby at Tianyuan Cave.
-(The term early modern humans generally refers to humans whose form and structure [morphology] is similar to present-day humans.
-They first appear in the Eurasian fossil record about 45,000 BP.)
+(The term early modern humans generally refers to humans whose form and structure {morphology} is similar to present-day humans.
+They first appear in the Eurasian fossil record about 45,000 years BP.)

 When paleoanthropologists initially unearthed Tianyuan man, they thought he was the love child of a human and a Neanderthal but his DNA analysis showed a match of between four and five percent marking him distinctly as an early modern human.
 But the picture gets richer still.
 One might find it unsurprising that he is more related to present-day and ancient Asians than he is to Europeans.
 However, he shares a significant number of alleles (An allele is one of two, or more, forms of a given gene variant.) with a 35,000-year-old European called GoyetQ116-1.